-More than forty years ago (first printing in English: 1965) this book was a bestseller, translatet in twenty different languages - Hindu and Chinese included.
+More than sixty years ago (first printing in English: 1965) this presentation was a bestseller, translatet in twenty different languages - Hindu and Chinese included.
 Today very fascinating: This book is still actuell and a fun to read.
 What has changed since 1965?
 The simple systems are increased to a program-chaos.
 And the gigantig bigness as well as the extraordinary prices - today they are only a legend.

 The presentation in the first printing: